neresident/Hasee-KingBook-X57S1/README.md

 * To all of [acidanthera] and [dortania] team members for all of their kexts/guides and etc
 * Collaborateurs: [m0d16l14n1], [Ardentwheel]
-* All VoodooI2C developers, especially [ben9923] & [zhen-zen] for fixes and helping to get touchpad working
+* All VoodooI2C developers, especially [ben9923] & [zhen-zen] for fixes and help to get touchpad working
 * [OC-little] for some patches and guides
 * [fewtarius] for AppleALC patch for Ice Lake and help
 * [agasecond] for fixing headphones switching/sound working after reboot/shutdown from Windows
 * [kingo132] for Ice Lake DBuf workaround
 * [0xFireWolf] for multiple Ice Lake graphics fixes (CDCLK/DVMT and DBuf), backlight smooth transition, driver for Realtek card readers (PCIe/**USB-based**)
-* [kasti0] for LID fix for his Lenovo, which helped me to make my lid work like it should with a small change (lid state)
+* [kasti0] for LID fix for his Lenovo, which helped me to make my lid work as it should with a small change (lid state)
+* [CobanRamo] for finding, testing and sharing fix for hibernation
 * [AppleLife] forum - [link to my topic] (Russian forum)
 * PCBeta forum
 * Discord "Hackintosh Paradise"